genexuslabs/GeneXus.Drawing-DotNet/README.md

 License (MIT): https://github.com/mono/SkiaSharp/blob/main/LICENSE.md

-Certainly!
-Here's an updated paragraph for the README file:

 # Contributing

 We welcome contributions from the community to improve this project.
 Please follow the guidelines outlined in the [CONTRIBUTION](CONTRIBUTION.md) file for that.